Introducing the Velocity Logbook v2.0

 The first edition of the logbook has been a huge success, helping people all around the world get more out of their training by enabling relatively easy storage and logging of velocity data.

-But it was time for a refresh, the version 1.0 logbook has had now been replaced with the new and improved logbook v2.0!
+But it was time for a refresh, the version 1.0 logbook has had now been replaced with the new and improved logbook v3.1!

-The logbook is still free and openly available, you get a copy the minute you sign up to the VBTcoach newsletter at the bottom of this blog.
+The logbook is still free and openly available, you get a copy the minute you sign up to the VBTcoach newsletter at this link.

 Thanks also to Andrew who reached out and repurposed my logbook adjusting the layout to suit his powerlifting training.
 It was his concept that first inspired the logbook re-write.

-You can find a link to the set up guide for this shortcut at the bottom of this article, first, let’s explore all the features available within the velocity logbook v2.0.
+You can find a link to the set up guide for this shortcut at the bottom of this article, first, let’s explore all the features available within the velocity logbook v3.1.

 And if you prefer to watch instead of read here is the instructional video: